-PSHE Education is delivered both by Form Tutors during registration and through Dedicated PSHE lessons.
-In addition there will be Enrichment days and activities supporting students personal development and decision making.
-PSHE compliments topics that are covered within core subjects.
-PSHE is divided into two areas:
+PSHE education is delivered both by form tutors during registration and through dedicated PSHE lessons once a fortnight.
+In addition there will be enrichment days and activities supporting students' personal development and decision making.
+PSHE compliments topics that are covered within core subjects and is divided into two areas: